November 6, 2025

 Trustees sign off on any transaction involving company shares, including share buybacks and sales to strategic buyers or private equity firms.
 In general, they’re not looking to block deals.
 But ESOP trustees do have a fiduciary responsibility to secure fair market value for all plan participants.

 Upon sale to a third party, plan participants receive payment for their vested shares, based on the sale price.
-Additional considerations are made for unallocated shares where the original ESOP loan remains outstanding.
+Additional considerations apply to unallocated shares when the original ESOP loan remains outstanding.

 If an acquirer is also employee-owned, shares may roll over to the merged entity’s employee stock ownership plan.